G-U-N/PyCIL/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-green?style=flat-square)](https://github.com/yaoyao-liu/class-incremental-learning/blob/master/LICENSE)[![Python](https://img.shields.io/badge/python-3.8-blue.svg?style=flat-square&logo=python&color=3776AB&logoColor=3776AB)](https://www.python.org/) [![PyTorch](https://img.shields.io/badge/pytorch-1.8-%237732a8?style=flat-square&logo=PyTorch&color=EE4C2C)](https://pytorch.org/) [![method](https://img.shields.io/badge/Reproduced-11-success)]() [![CIL](https://img.shields.io/badge/ClassIncrementalLearning-SOTA-success??style=for-the-badge&logo=appveyor)](https://paperswithcode.com/task/incremental-learning)

+The code repository for "PyCIL: A Python Toolbox for Class-Incremental Learning" [[paper]](https://arxiv.org/abs/2112.12533) in PyTorch.
+If you use any content of this repo for your work, please cite the following bib entry:

+    @misc{zhou2021pycil,
+      title={PyCIL: A Python Toolbox for Class-Incremental Learning}, author={Da-Wei Zhou and Fu-Yun Wang and Han-Jia Ye and De-Chuan Zhan}, year={2021},
+      eprint={2112.12533},
+      archivePrefix={arXiv},
+      primaryClass={cs.LG}
+    }

 ## Introduction

 Traditional machine learning systems are deployed under the closed-world setting, which requires the entire training data before the offline training process.
 However, real-world applications often face the incoming new classes, and a model should incorporate them continually.
 The learning paradigm is called Class-Incremental Learning (CIL).
 We propose a Python toolbox that implements several key algorithms for class-incremental learning to ease the burden of researchers in the machine learning community.
 The toolbox contains implementations of a number of founding works of CIL such as EWC and iCaRL, but also provides current state-of-the-art algorithms that can be used for conducting novel fundamental research.
 This toolbox, named PyCIL for Python Class-Incremental Learning, is open source with an MIT license.

 ## Methods Reproduced